joacorob/BackupDBChrono/README.md

 ## Features

 - **Multiple Database Support:** Easily add new databases by specifying their connection URLs in an environment variable.
-- **Automatic Scheduling:** Uses `node-cron` to run backups every 12 hours by default.
+- **Automatic Scheduling:** Uses `node-cron` to run backups every 4 hours by default.
-- **Versioned Backups:** Retains the last 10 backups for each database, ensuring historical redundancy.
+- **Versioned Backups:** Retains the last 30 backups for each database (5 days of history), ensuring historical redundancy.
 - **S3 Integration:** Seamlessly uploads compressed backups to an Amazon S3 bucket.
 - **Telegram Notifications:** Sends a message to a specified Telegram chat upon backup completion.
 - **Agnostic Configuration:** Define databases and credentials without modifying code—just adjust environment variables.